SarahZimmermann-Schmutzler/baby-tools-shop/README.md

 One way to release the shop is the method of **CONTAINERIZATION**.
 There you put the application with its dependencies in a closed environment called container.
 The container can be made to run on any server, for example a virtual machine.
 One provider of this containerization process is **Docker**.

+## Quickstart

+0. Have a look in the Checklist to get a feeling what is needed.
+1. Fork and clone the babyshop-project on the server you want to work on or you want to run the containerization.
+2. Get the application up an running, freeze new dependencies in the `requirements.txt`.
+3. Install **Docker** globally and **dotenv** for the project.
+4. Write the `Dockerfile` which is the structure of the container-image.
+5. Write the script `supe.py`  for the costumized management command and the `.env` where the sensitive data is hidden, that create together automatically a superuser after starting the container.
+6. Write a `.dockerignore` that contains the directories that should not be transferred to the container.
+7. Build the container-image.
+8. Run a container-test-start and have a look if the image-setup is wright and the application is working as it should be.
+9. Start the container with automatic restart and persistent data saving.
+10. Set up the shop with products and run some tests if the data is there after a restart.

 ## Usage